Match aspect ratios with Force Proportions

 If the aspect ratios match, then there is no distortion when you draw.

 Here are some examples of what happens some Wacom pen tablets because of the mismatched aspect ratios when using a 16:9 monitor.
+The black circle is what I draw on the tablet.
+The red circle is what actual got drawn on the monitor.

-What this setting does is let you use only the region of the active area that matches to that of your monitor - so the aspect ratios will match.
+FP restricts the region of the active area that matches to that of your monitor - so the aspect ratios will match.

 • Launch Wacom Tablet Properties